Xaffevillers / Chaféviler / Safleviller / Sasleviller / Xaffévillers / Xaflaviller / Xefflevilleir / Xeufflevillers

 INFORMATION

-Church Patron Saints: St. Gangulphus [aka Gangolf, Gengoul, Gengoult]
+Church Patron Saint(s): St. Gangulphus [aka Gangolf, Gengoul, Gengoult]

-Church Location: rue de l'Eglise, 88700 Xaffévillers, France
+Church Address: rue de l'Eglise, 88700 Xaffévillers, France

-Location: Vosges, Grand Est
+Site Location: Vosges, Grand Est, France, Europe

 Directions to Site: Located off the D9, E of the D414 and the departmental border with Meurthe-et-Moselle, 8 km N of Rambervillers, about 45 km SE of Nancy